-Druidry is not something in isolation of the whole universal way of being, it is not a prescribed religion with rules and texts, it is a free-flowing way of being in touch with yourself and the world carried in every day through engagement with Awen inspiration.
-It is a spiritual practice, every day engagement with this world and the others, it is walking the earth in a way beneficial to the whole and the truth of nature.
+Druidry is not something in isolation of the whole universal way of being.
+It is not a prescribed religion with rules and texts, it is a free-flowing way of being in touch with yourself and the world carried in every day through engagement with awen inspiration.
+It is a spiritual practice, every day engagement with this world and everything in it.
+It is walking the earth in a way beneficial to the whole and the truth of nature.

 These words summarise Druid’s way of living for me: